mdn/mdn/roles_and_teams.md

 In addition, Owners should:

-* Add and Remove organization owners and members as needed
+* Add and remove organization owners and members as needed
 * Add repositories (as fresh projects or as transfers) as needed

 ## Teams